ArhanChaudhary/qter/media/paper/paper.typ

 The Cycle Combination Solver uses a separate pruning table per the puzzle orbits.
 For the Rubik's Cube, that means one pruning table for the corners and one for the edges.
 To get an admissible heuristic for an individual position, we query each pruning table based on the states of the position's corresponding orbits and take the maximum value.
 A brief example: if querying a Rubik's Cube state returns $3$ on the corners pruning table and $5$ on the edges pruning table, then its admissible heuristic is the maximum of the two, $5$.
 We established that larger heuristic values are better, and the optimality guarantee still stands because each individual pruning table is already admissible.

-Generating a pruning table involves searching the Rubik's Cube tree but from the Cycle Combination Solver solution states instead of from the solved state, and storing the amount of moves required to reach each state found.
+Generating a pruning table for an orbit is done in two phases.
+First, we enumerate every single position of the orbit and mark solutions of the Cycle Combination Solver.
+Then, we search the Rubik's Cube tree but from these solution states instead of from the solved state, and storing the amount of moves required to reach each state found as the admissible heuristic.

-The Cycle Combination Solver supports four different types pruning tables: the exact pruning table, the approximate pruning table, the cycle structure pruning table, and the fixed pruning table.
+The Cycle Combination Solver supports four different types of pruning tables: the exact pruning table, the approximate pruning table, the cycle structure pruning table, and the fixed pruning table.
 They are dynamically chosen at runtime based on a maximum memory limit option.

 *We defer our discussion of pruning table types for a later revision.*